Department of Industry, Technology and Regional Development

 The Department of Industry, Technology and Regional Development was an Australian government department that existed between March 1993 and March 1994.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 24 March 1993, the Department dealt with:
+According to the Administrative Arrangements Order made on 24 March 1993, the Department dealt with: